Your availability status is a helpful way to show your entire team whether you are free to take a call.

 This is also how Talkdesk knows if calls should be sent your way, or if you are busy or away from your desk, and calls should be sent to another agent or voicemail.

-You can change your status at any time from the navigation bar, using the drop-down menu in the top-right corner.
+You can change your status at any time.

 Talkdesk will also change your status automatically when you are on a call.